Mood swings, hormonal acne and bloating got you down? Read on to see if you're struggling with estrogen dominance.

 When your body has a rise in estrogen, it can be harder for the other systems in your body to keep up with metabolizing it.
-If your liver (the organ which acts like a cleansing system) is blocked, estrogen can't effectively be released by the colon (through your bowel movements).
+If your liver (your detox organ) is blocked, estrogen can't effectively be released by the colon (through your bowel movements).
 If excess estrogen is not released, it is then recycled within the body.
 That's when you'll start to notice the symptoms listed above.

 How can you naturally lower estrogen?

 Change some of your lifestyle habits to support your cleansing organ like:

 Toss chemical ridden products and opt for all-natural versions from your cleaning supplies to make up.

 Reduce or completely eliminate alcohol.